cepharum/vm-http-proxy/README.md

 ## Current Status

-This software is in a very early state of development currently. __Thus, you may use it at your very own risk.__
+This software has been in use on some of our servers for several years now.
+Nonetheless it is provided as-is and w/o any warranty. __Thus, you may use it at your very own risk.__

 Currently, support is limited to LXC containers.
 It is planned to refactor internal structure for providing module-based support for different kinds of virtual machines.